Review: The Praktica BX20

 The BX20 presents the standard set of features found on many late-1970s to mid-1980s advanced-amateur SLRs.
 Its plastic body does not feel particularly cheap and is pretty comfortable in the hands.

 Battery: The PX28 was originally a 6V mercury battery.
-While PX28s are no longer available, there are both silver oxide and alkaline replacements widely available.
-These days, they are called “S28PX.”
+While PX28s are no longer available, there are both silver oxide (S28PX) and alkaline (A544) replacements widely available.
 Lithium 6V substitutes do not seem to work.

 Viewfinder/Focusing Screen: The BX20 has a relatively nice and bright viewfinder that displays in LED the shutter speed, the selected aperture (for PB lenses), an +/- indicator on the left that tells you if the exposure compensation is activated or manual ASA is set, and a green light to remind you whether the exposure lock has been activated.
 The PB series all share a nice and useful focusing screen with a dual 45 degree split-image, a microprism collar, and a ground glass.